canton-network/wallet/wallet-gateway/remote/README.md

 **Gateway config:**

-- `signingProviders.bitgo.enable` - optional, defaults to `true`
+- `signingProviders.bitgo` - include this object to enable
-- `signingProviders.bitgo.baseUrl` - optional, falls back to the deprecated `BITGO_API_URL` environment variable, then defaults to `https://app.bitgo.com`
+- `signingProviders.bitgo.baseUrl` - optional, defaults to `https://app.bitgo.com`
-- `signingProviders.bitgo.enterpriseId` - optional, falls back to the deprecated `BITGO_ENTERPRISE_ID` environment variable; required for wallet creation and restart-safe transaction lookup
+- `signingProviders.bitgo.enterpriseId` - optional, required for wallet creation and restart-safe transaction lookup
-- `signingProviders.bitgo.coin` - optional, falls back to the deprecated `BITGO_COIN` environment variable, then auto-detected from the API URL
+- `signingProviders.bitgo.coin` - optional, auto-detected from the API URL when omitted
+- `signingProviders.bitgo.accessTokenEnv` - optional name of the env var that holds the access token, defaults to `BITGO_ACCESS_TOKEN`

 **Environment variables:**

-- `BITGO_ACCESS_TOKEN` - required long-lived BitGo access token
-- `BITGO_API_URL` - deprecated optional fallback for `signingProviders.bitgo.baseUrl`
-- `BITGO_ENTERPRISE_ID` - deprecated optional fallback for `signingProviders.bitgo.enterpriseId`
-- `BITGO_COIN` - deprecated optional fallback for `signingProviders.bitgo.coin`
+- The variable named by `accessTokenEnv` (default above)

 See [`@canton-network/core-signing-bitgo`](../../core/signing-bitgo/README.md)
 for credential setup and driver behavior.